 Winning the Loser’s Game – Application & Adaptability

 I view this book as a philosophical and conceptual presentation of the investment space.
 This helps readers cover a lot of material, and a lot of history, all in a manageable setting.
 I ended up with several solid, condensed pages of notes, and plan to tweak my personal approach to investing based on the knowledge shared by Mr. Ellis.
-Readers can quickly isolate and identify “weakness” in their proverbial armor and get some pointers on what to improve.
+Readers can quickly isolate and identify “weaknesses” in their proverbial armor and get some pointers on what to improve.

 PRACTICAL APPLICATION OF STRATEGIES FROM WINNING THE LOSER’S GAME

-There exists myriad actionable information mixed within the rich analogies and investing principals.
+There exists myriad actionable information mixed within the rich analogies and investing principles.
 Some of the consistent themes are Indexing (investing in the underlying index with a passive approach), focusing on the long-term, “knowing yourself” to determine personal investing requirements and biases, and having a solid plan in place.